google/starlark-go/doc/spec.md

 A dictionary used in a Boolean context is considered true if it is non-empty.

-The binary `+` operation may be applied to two dictionaries.
-It yields a new dictionary whose elements are the union of the two operands.
-If a key is present in both operands, the result contains the value from the right operand.
-<b>Note:</b> this feature is deprecated.
-Use the
-`dict.update` method instead.

 Dictionaries may be compared for equality using `==` and `!=`.
 Two dictionaries compare equal if they contain the same number of items and each key/value item (k, v) found in one dictionary is also present